Phase-field modeling of fatigue coupled to cyclic plasticity in an energetic formulation: Numerical simulations

 Figure~\ref{asn} shows contour plots for the equivalent plastic strains and the phase-field/damage variable at different loading stages.
-After 6 cycles, the plastic strains are localized in relatively wide bands, governed by the plastic length scale (figure~\ref{asn}a).
-Within these regions, damage is triggered and begins to evolve (figure~\ref{asn}e).
-After about 12 cycles, individual cracks initiate and propagate from the notches (figures~\ref{asn}f and~\ref{asn}g), resulting in a strong localization of plastic strains (figures~\ref{asn}b and~\ref{asn}c).
+After 9 cycles, the plastic strains are localized in relatively wide bands, governed by the plastic length scale.
+Within these regions, damage is triggered and begins to evolve.
+After about 15 cycles, individual cracks initiate and propagate from the notches, resulting in a strong localization of plastic strains.
 At this stage, the diffuse nature of the plastic strains in the pre-cracked states shifts to a strongly localized evolution, thus capturing the behavior of ductile cracks.
-At subsequent stages, the cracks begin to propagate and finally merge along a central shear band, leading to a slip-like failure mode after 20 cycles (figures~\ref{asn}d and~\ref{asn}h).
+At subsequent stages, the cracks propagate and finally merge along a central shear band, leading to a slip-like failure mode after 20 cycles.

 In the context of the phase-field approach to ductile fracture, similar examples have been studied under monotonic loading~\citep{Duda2015,AmbGerDeL2015,rodriguez2018}.
 In particular, \citet{rodriguez2018} present different responses that depend on the degree of ductility: a mixed Mode I/II failure associated with an elastoplastic brittle response, and a Mode II-dominated failure associated with a ductile response.
 In the present study, the cyclic response is strongly driven by plastic strains and therefore resembles the ductile failure mode obtained for monotonic loading by~\citet{rodriguez2018}.